Jönköping: Present

 The urban area of Jönköping today includes the eastern industrial town of Huskvarna, with which it has grown together.

 Elmia, a major trade fair and exhibition centre, is situated in Jönköping.
 Elmia Wood is the world's largest forestry fair, and fairs for subcontractors, trucks, caravans and railways are the biggest of their kind in Europe.
 Since 2001, Elmia has been the site of the world's largest LAN party, DreamHack, with two events every year, Dreamhack Summer and Dreamhack Winter.

+The city is an important Nordic logistical center, with many companies' central warehouses (such as Elgiganten, IKEA, Electrolux and Husqvarna) situated there.
+Jönköping has one of the highest hotel and restaurant densities in Sweden.

+In late 2019, Jönköping was seen as the city with best future prospects in Sweden by WSP.

 Demography

 Population

 As of 2018, Jönköping has a total population of 139,222.